panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 commentsThreadId: react-hooks-stale-closure
 ---

-A side effect (state management, HTTP request, etc) inside a React component using [hooks](https://reactjs.org/docs/hooks-reference.html) is performed as a composition of a few functions.
-That's the selling point of React hooks.

 Hooks replace class-based components by easying the reuse of state and side effects management.
-Plus you can extract repeated logic into a custom hook to reuse across the application.
+Additionally you can extract repeated logic into a custom hook to reuse across the application.

 Hooks heavily rely on JavaScript closures.
-Closures make hooks “simple” to use.
 But closures are sometimes tricky (recall memory leaks?).

 You can encounter the stale closure problem when working with a React component having a multitude of effects and state management.
 And it might be difficult to solve!

 This post explains the important term JavaScript closure.
-Follows the stale closure problem description.
+Follows the stale closure problem description and solutions.
 Finally, you will understand how to distinguish stale closure situations within your React components, and how to solve them.

 ### 1. The JavaScript closure